molikkidd/Mobile_Web/README.md

 You should now have access to your API server environment
 debug: Environment : development debug: Port : 1337

+Steps to run the Application
+1st Run node server

+2nd Run the http-server -p 8000 .

+cert.pem and key.pem are for https.

 Endpoints
 GET Endpoints
 Get all restaurants
 http://localhost:1337/restaurants/

 Get favorite restaurants
 http://localhost:1337/restaurants/?is_favorite=true

 Get a restaurant by id
 http://localhost:1337/restaurants/<restaurant_id>

 Get all reviews for a restaurant http://localhost:1337/reviews/?restaurant_id=<restaurant_id>

 Get all restaurant reviews
 http://localhost:1337/reviews/

 Get a restaurant review by id
 http://localhost:1337/reviews/<review_id>

 Get all reviews for a restaurant http://localhost:1337/reviews/?restaurant_id=<restaurant_id>

 POST Endpoints
 Create a new restaurant review http://localhost:1337/reviews/